 What Exposit Books Publishes

 Exposit Books is an imprint of McFarland, a leading independent publisher of scholarly books that excel in the academic and library markets.
-Exposit combines serious nonfiction with a bookstore-first approach.
-Exposit welcomes proposals for nonfiction manuscripts on a wide range of subjects, not limited to the following: true crime, entertainment, psychology, sex, health, history, biographies and memoirs.
+Exposit combines popular topics such as true crime with a serious approach.
+Exposit welcomes proposals for nonfiction manuscripts on a wide range of true crime subjects, not limited to the following: murder, serial killers, heists, robberies, abductions, kidnappings, missing persons, con artists, hoaxes, deceptions, organized crime and espionage.
+In addition to true crime, Exposit welcomes proposals for unique biographies and memoirs, and books on psychology, self-help and sexuality.
 Exposit does not publish fiction or poetry.

 Whom to Contact